English

 The English curriculum (made up of reading, writing, GPS, and spoken language) ensures that pupils learn essential vocabulary and skills, which will enable them to discuss, question and debate concepts and problems.
 This will prepare them with the basic English skills needed for the KS3 curriculum.

 We strive to ensure that our children's attainment is in line or exceeds their potential when we consider the varied starting points of all our children.
-We measure this using a range of materials, whilst always acconsidering the age-related expectations for each year group.
+We measure this using a range of materials, whilst always considering the age-related expectations for each year group.
 Children will make at least good progress in Reading, Writing and Speaking and Listening from their last point of statutory assessment of from their starting point in Nursery.
 We intend the impact of our English curriculum will ensure our pupils are academically prepared for life beyond primary school and throughout their educational journey.

 Assessment